Tsolval/destiny5e/class/warlock.md

 ## Class Features
 ### Arcane Optics
-You have spent many hours researching the Travelers gift and have gained a few insights into the nature of Light which allow you to manipulate it to your advantage.
+You have spent many hours researching the Traveler's gift and have gained a few insights into the nature of Light which allow you to manipulate it to your advantage.
 At 1st level, you know two cantrips of your choice from the Traditional Warlock spell list at the bottom of this page.
 You may learn additional cantrips at higher levels, as indicated in the Cantrips Known column of the Warlock table.
 A Warlock's Bond is the spell focus and is required for casting these cantrips.

 ### Awakened Mind
 Starting at 1st level, your alien knowledge gives you the ability to touch the minds of other creatures.
 You can telepathically speak to any creature you can see within 30 feet of you.
 You don't need to share a language with the creature for it to understand your telepathic utterances, but the creature must be able to understand at least one language.
 This is how Eriana-3 interrogated the Hive Wizard.

 ### Eldritch Invocations
-In your study of the Traveller's Light, you have unearthed eldritch invocations, fragments of forbidden knowledge that imbue you with an abiding magical ability.
+In your study of the Traveler's Light, you have unearthed eldritch invocations, fragments of forbidden knowledge that imbue you with an abiding magical ability.

 At 2nd level, you gain two eldritch invocations of your choice.
 Your invocation options are detailed at the end of the class description.
 When you gain certain warlock levels, you gain additional invocations of your choice, as shown in the Invocations Known column of the Warlock table.

 Additionally, when you gain a level in this class, you can choose one of the invocations you know and replace it with another invocation that you could learn at that level.

-### Traveller's Light
+### Traveler's Light
-At 2nd level, you gain the ability to channel the Traveller's Light to heal wounds.
+At 2nd level, you gain the ability to channel the Traveler's Light to heal wounds.
 You have a pool of d6s that you spend to fuel this healing.
 The number of dice in the pool equals 1 + your warlock level.
 As a bonus action, you can touch a creature and heal it, spending dice from the pool.
 The maximum number of dice you can spend at once equals your Wisdom modifier (minimum of one die).
 Roll the dice you spend, add them together, and restore a number of hit points equal to the total.
 Your pool regains all expended dice when you finish a long rest.

 ### Warlock Discipline
 At level 2, you begin to grow into the power granted to you by the light which infuses you.
 Choose one of the available warlock disciplines, see below.
 Your choice grants you features as you gain levels.